Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-16-Isaac-Asimov-Nightfall.md

 ---

 # Core: 6/9.
-I would never forget this theme was derived from Emerson's poem.
+I would never forget this theme was derived from Emerson's quote.
 > If the stars should appear one night in a thousand years, how would men believe and adore and preserve for many generations the remembrance of the city of God?

 Asimov then created an alien world holding an unending daylight by multiple suns and accordingly spun an impressive story, although the star here is not the symbol of God but the symptom of the hell.